yegor256/blog/_posts/2017/nov/2017-11-14-static-factory-methods.md

 Which one do you like better?

+{% quote Giving birth to an object through its constructor is the most "sacred" moment in any object-oriented software, don't miss the beauty of it! %}

 According to Joshua Bloch, there are three basic advantages to using static factory methods instead of constructors (there are actually four, but the fourth one is not applicable to Java